hashicorp/nomad/website/source/docs/agent/configuration/server.html.md

   deployment must be in the terminal state before it is eligible for garbage collection.
 This is specified using a label suffix like "30s" or "1h".

+- `heartbeat_grace` `(string: "10s")` - Specifies the additional time given as a
+  grace period beyond the heartbeat TTL of nodes to account for network and processing delays as well as clock skew.
+This is specified using a label suffix like "30s" or "1h".

+- `min_heartbeat_ttl` `(string: "10s")` - Specifies the minimum time between
+  node heartbeats.
+This is used as a floor to prevent excessive updates.
+This is specified using a label suffix like "30s" or "1h".
+Lowering the minimum TTL is a tradeoff as it lowers failure detection time of nodes at the tradeoff of false positives and increased load on the leader.

+- `max_heartbeats_per_second` `(float: 50.0)` - Specifies the maximum target
+  rate of heartbeats being processed per second.
+This allows the TTL to be increased to meet the target rate.
+Increasing the maximum heartbeats per second is a tradeoff as it lowers failure detection time of nodes at the tradeoff of false positives and increased load on the leader.

 - `num_schedulers` `(int: [num-cores])` - Specifies the number of parallel scheduler threads to run.
 This can be as many as one per core, or `0` to disallow this server from making any scheduling decisions.
 This defaults to